whuxiegq/rsoneFusion/README.md

 The program will automatically perform sub-pixel registration of PAN and MS/HS images.
 Refer to [1] for the registration method.

-The registered data will be sharpened using the SFPSD method.
+The registered image will be sharpened using the SFPSD method.

 ![image](https://user-images.githubusercontent.com/46412476/145835744-cd0ff724-6492-4547-915b-1234c1002150.png)